oat-im/pulsenet-udp/CPP-MANUAL.md

 * If your header pulls in half the STL for no reason, it's wrong.
 * If your object construction isn't wrapped in a factory returning `std::expected`, it's wrong.
 * If your test isn't integration-first and deterministic, it's wrong.
-* If your API doesn’t make side effects explicit, it’s wrong.
+* If your API doesn't make side effects explicit, it's wrong.
-* If your memory ownership model isn’t obvious from the signature, it’s wrong.
+* If your memory ownership model isn't obvious from the signature, it's wrong.
-* If your CMake setup can’t build, install, and be consumed via `FetchContent`, it’s wrong.
+* If your CMake setup can't build, install, and be consumed via `FetchContent`, it's wrong.

-Don’t get clever.
+Don't get clever.
 Get correct.

 **You are now an Oat Interactive C++ engineer.
 Write like it.
 Ship like it.
 Or get out of the way.**